 To convey a glimpse into the mystery of that moment, I’ll say I encountered Persephone, the Goddess of Greek myth who is kidnapped by Hades to serve as the Queen of the Underworld, welcoming the dead, and mourned by her mother Demeter, whose grief brings winter.
 Persephone’s seasonal visit to her mother awakens Demeter’s joy and brings the bounty of spring and summer.
 Most often Persephone is depicted as a beautiful maiden either being kidnapped by her husband or returning to her mother.

 But the Persephone I encountered was a weathered woman climbing and clawing her way out of the Underworld through the dirt of earth.
 She used her Underworld crown as a plough and carried in her pockets letters from the Dead to their beloveds still living.
 (You can read more in my March newsletter.)

-Persephone’s secret story is the story of her as Traveler and Messenger, the one who twice yearly, millennia after millennia, makes a journey between the worlds when the night and day stand in balance.
+Persephone’s secret story is the story of her as Traveler and Messenger, the one who twice yearly, millennia after millennia, begins a journey between the worlds when night and day stand in balance.

 Fall Mandala with Persephone from the Dark Goddess Tarot

 In each world, she has loves and responsibilities.
 She must prepare for both departure and arrival at this time of year.
 She sadly says goodbye to some while anticipating reunion with others.